dekoning-lab/MajorHumans/README.md

 ####Resource naming

 The 1000 Genomes references are named `1000GPOPMajorAllele.vcf`, where POP is the 1000 Genomes population that the reference is for.
 The 6500 exomes references are named `6500EPOPMajorAllele.vcf` where POP is the 6500 exomes population thatthe reference is for.
 The 65K exomes references are named `65KPOPMajorAllele.vcf` where POP is the 65K exomes population that the reference is for.
-All of the new references are stored in relation to `hg19`.

 |Population | tag | 1000 genomes data | 65K exomes data|6500 exomes data|
 |---|---|---|---|---|